Summer’s a great time to “go mobile”

 CenterPoint Energy wants YOU to Stay Safe and Smart!

-Safe and Smart is a fun, interactive website for students of all ages, parents and teachers to learn about natural gas.
+Safe and Smart with Buddy Blue FlameTM is a fun, interactive website for students of all ages, parents and teachers to learn about natural gas.
 The website features safety tips by age, from elementary through teens, videos, activity sheets and games designed to increase awareness of natural gas concepts and how to be safe around natural gas.
-Additional information about energy conservation and careers in the energy industry are also available.
+Additional information about energy conservation and careers in the energy industry is also available.

 Visit CenterPointEnergy.com/SafeandSmart to learn where natural gas comes from, how it is used and how to be safe and smart and smart around it.